-When you're young (like, elementary school young), your thirties sound so old.
+When I was young (like, elementary school young), being in my thirties sound so old.
 Practically middle aged.
 Only parents are in their thirties.
 Being in your thirties means you're really an ADULT.
 An old fuddy-duddy.
 Until a certain point, in your late teens maybe, when "your thirties" take on a sort of futuristic glamour.
 In my thirties, I'll be settled, secure, stylish, confident.
 All the magazines say so.
 Oh, and rich.
 Definitely rich.
 The teenage years are for angst; your twenties for exploring and self-expression.
 But the thirties... by then, you'll have everything figured out.
 Right?

 Reality check: I turned 30 six months ago.
 And I keep asking myself: have I hit those magical "thirties" yet?
 I think if I have to ask, then the answer is probably no. I still question pretty much every decision, from what I eat for breakfast to what clothes I wear and how I parent my children or communicate with my spouse.
 I'm still not quite sure what my personal style is, or even if I've decided what my favorite color is.
 Today.
 Because, it could all change tomorrow or next week.
 I do recognize in personality a bit of a romantic penchant for reinventing myself, and I'll just chalk up to my artistic soul, but it certainly doesn't help when I decide I'm old enough to really figure out who I am.